thesinghsec/Active-Directory--Home-Lab-/Lab_Setup/DomainSetup.md

 By following these steps, you will effectively configure the DC01 virtual machine to use a NAT Network on Secure IP.

 ![img_15.png](img_15.png)

+In summary, you have completed the setup of the Windows virtual machine, executed the required scripts, and made security-enhancing configuration changes.
+Remember to review scripts before running them for better understanding.
+By prioritizing security and following best practices, you can create a safe and reliable virtual environment for your needs.